CarlosMaincrah/SportSim/README.md

 ## SportSim
+## BRANCH FOCUSED ON IMPLEMENTING A FULLY FUNCTIONAL GUI
 A sports simulator that depends on team's statistics to emulate scores.

 The user can create an account(always verifying his/her email account), select what sport they want to bet in, see the upcoming matches and select a specific